 This is a new label introduced as a consequence of the trans-Tasman imputation reforms.
-If the fund received franked distributions directly or indirectly from a New Zealand franking company, show the amount of Australian franking credits attached to the distributions that are included in assessable income at ${f N}$ .
-To work out whether the distribution is assessable, see the Foreign income return form guide, available on our website.
+If the fund received franked distributions directly or indirectly from a New Zealand franking company, show the amount of Australian franking credits attached to the distributions that are included in assessable income at N. To work out whether the distribution is assessable, see the Foreign income return form quide, available on our website.

-In addition to the general rules governing franking credits, under sections 220-400 and 220-405 of the ITAA 1997, the Australian franking credits received directly or indirectly from a New Zealand company are reduced by a supplementary dividend or the fund's share of a supplementary dividend if:
+In addition to the general rules governing franking credits, under sections 220-400 and 220-405 of ITAA 1997, the Australian franking credits received directly or indirectly from a New Zealand company are reduced by a supplementary dividend or the fund's share of a supplementary dividend if:

-- the supplementary dividend is paid in connection with the franked dividend, and - the company is entitled to a foreign tax credit because of the franked dividend or because of its inclusion in assessable income.
+- the supplementary dividend is paid in connection with the franked dividend, and - the fund is entitled to a foreign tax credit because of the franked dividend or because of its inclusion in assessable income.

-If the fund is a non complying superannuation fund, also show the amount of franking credits included in assessable income at C Rebates/tax offsets or Q Refundable franking credits item 8, if the fund is a complying superannuation fund.
+Show the amount of franking credits included in assessable income at C Rebates/tax offsets if the fund is a non-complying superannuation fund, or at Q Refundable franking credits item 8 if the fund is a complying superannuation fund.